 The Huguenots abandoned their treaty with Elizabeth and abandoned the English garrison at Le Harve.
 An outbreak of the plague struck the garrison leaving many dead or dying.
-Although reinforcements were sent the Earl of Warwick had little choice but to leave the town and return to England.
+Although reinforcements were sent to assist, the Earl of Warwick had little choice but to leave the town and return to England.
+The returning men bringing the plague back to England with them. ¹

 Explore the White Tower